 - Upper Riccarton War Memorial Library ('URWML'): its future remains an open question with CCT and HPC awaiting a staff report following the groups' September 2022 submission on future adaptive reuse.
-We urge that inclusion of URWML in the Schedule of Heritage buildings is made as soon as is practicable. - by CCT that PMH would also be included in the Schedule.
+We urge that inclusion of URWML in the Schedule of Heritage buildings is made as soon as is practicable. - The Princess Margaret Hospital buildings and site ('PMH'): it was hoped by CCT that PMH would also be included in the Schedule.
 It has been stated by the Heritage Team that this can be considered at a future date.
 CCT urges that this does happen as soon as practicable.
 Apart from its being one of the few mid-later 20C major buildings to survive post-quake demolition (which deprived the city of the former Millers building and the former Christchurch Railway Station), PMH is an integral part of the area's and city's historical psyche and offers vast potential for adaptive reuse.
 Equally, if not more importantly, it is an enormous store of embodied energy.
 If demolished, it will be a huge source of CO2 emissions, including as a result of replacement buildings on the site.
 CCT urges that the buildings, with 4 hectares (40,000m2) of floor space, are retained.